ryajima/moodle-qtype_hwtestnlab/README.md

-# HANDWRITING-ANSWERBOX-EXTEMTION
+# HANDWRITING-TESTING-EXTEMTION

 ## Outline

-The Nakagawa-Handwriting-Answerbox Extention is a short-answer testing tool on moodle.
+The Handwriting-testing Extention from Nakagawa-Lab. is a short-answer testing tool on moodle.
 It support English, Japanese and math.

 ## Install